Sa Purvesam Api Guruh Kalenanavacchedat

-A teacher, therefore, is 1) someone or something who devotes themselves to the task of helping others gain knowledge/knowing, often due to a “strong inclination,” or calling (voluntary or involuntary)–as in the definition of the word vocation (a synonym of the word occupation used in the definition above)–, or 2) one who serves a specific purpose/function that allows others to gain knowledge/knowing.
+A teacher, therefore, is 1) someone or something who devotes themselves to the task of helping others to gain knowledge/knowing, often due to a “strong inclination,” or calling (voluntary or involuntary)–as in the definition of the word vocation (a synonym for the word occupation used in the definition above)–, or 2) one who serves a specific purpose/function that allows others to gain knowledge/knowing.

 One can, based on this understanding, become/be a teacher by a) calling or “destined” predisposition and/or through inspired “choice,” b) by example (either voluntarily/intentionally or involuntarily/unintentionally through the the simple reality of cause and effect/karma of one’s actions (whether directly or indirectly),* or c) by both predisposition/nature and based on function.

-In most cases, the two converge.
+In most cases, the three converge.

 This original source of knowledge, Patanjali reminds us, is the original and ultimate guruh/guru, unconditioned by time.